UNICEFAssessment2025/UNICEF-Assessment-2025/README.md

 Reproduction Instructions

-•	Clone the repository- git clone https://github.com/your-username/UNICEF-Assessment-2025.git
+•	Clone the repository- git clone https://github.com/UNICEFAssessment2025/UNICEF-Assessment-2025.git

-•	Install Stata (version 16 or later) with putpdf support.
+•	Prerequisites- Install Stata (version 17 or later) with putpdf support.

-•	Place the four raw data files in data/.
+•	Ensure the four raw data files (GLOBAL\_DATAFLOW\_2018\_ANC4.xlsx, GLOBAL\_DATAFLOW\_SBA.xlsx, WPP2022\_GEN\_F01\_DEMOGRAPHIC\_INDICATORS\_COMPACT\_REV1.xlsx, On-track and off-track countries.xlsx) are in the data/ folder.

-•	Update scripts/user\_profile.do with your local path (e.g., cd "C:\\Users\\Username\\UNICEF-Assessment-2025").
+•	Set Working Directory- Edit user\_profile.do to set the working directory to the local repository path

-•	Run in Stata:
+•	Run the Analysis- Execute the main script in Stata

-•	do "scripts/run\_project.do"
+do scripts/run\_project.do

-•	shell start output/coverage\_report.pdf

-•	Verify output- Check output/coverage\_report.pdf for the bar chart and interpretive paragraph.
+This runs the entire workflow, producing report.pdf and visualization.png in the output/ folder.

 Workflow Steps